Dave Brown, Owner

 Since 1968, D.E.L.S. has dealt in scrimshaw, however recent legislature has placed heavy restrictions on the sale of traditional scrimshaw essentials, like ivory and whalebone.
 Fortunately, Dave Brown anticipated these challenges, so he, along with his wife Linda, worked to redirect their company's focus from scrimshaw to Nantucket baskets.
 Over the past thirty years, Dave and Linda not only studied, practiced and refined their weaving and woodworking skills, they also raised a family.

-Today, Dave and Linda run D.E.L.S. with the assistance of their daughters, Trisha and Brittany, their son, Tyler, and dozens of other employees including extended family, Dave's Masonic brothers and other skilled artisans.
+Today, Dave runs D.E.L.S. with the assistance of his daughters, Trisha and Brittany, and dozens of other employees including extended family, Dave's Masonic brothers and other skilled artisans.
 Always on the heels of the next big thing, Dave Brown and D.E.L.S.
 Nantuckets have developed many unique baskets and other woven objects, such as purses and cradles.
 In addition to manning the helm at D.E.L.S., Dave Brown is also a brother of the Freemasons, the Treasurer of the Freetown Republican Committee and a member of the Lakeville/Freetown School Committee.
 Dave also contributes to his local community by delivering Brown Bags to the senior citizens of Freetown and has coached three children's sports teams, including t-ball and high school baseball.
 He even helps the church by serving as Communicate of Saint John Neumann church as a volunteer chairperson of the Famous Fried Ice Cream booth at their annual festival.
-In what little free time he affords himself, Dave manages to fit in a few holes of golf or take in a Red Sox or Patriots game.
+In what little free time he affords himself, Dave manages to fit in a few holes of golf or take in a Patriots game.

 Linda Brown, Co-Owner

 Co-owner of D.E.L.S.
-Nantuckets and wife to Dave Brown, Linda Brown is a weaver, teacher and mother.
+Nantuckets, Linda Brown is a weaver, teacher and mother.
 Linda has been integral to the evolution of DELS from a small gift shop to one of the preeminent Nantucket basket suppliers in the country.
-In addition to helping Dave manage the shop, Linda directs the weaving classes at D.E.L.S..
+In the past few years, Linda has become quite a "snow bird," as they say, spending half the year in Florida, soaking up the sun and teaching classes.

 While pregnant with her daughter, Trisha, Linda took her first basket weaving class in 1986 with Gladys Ellis, and she was immediately hooked.
 Linda saw in basketry an opportunity to expand Dave's father's business, and direct the company away from traditional scrimshaw, an industry which was taking on water in the 80s due to heavy restrictions on ivory and whalebone.
 As her family grew with the birth of her son, Tyler, and her second daughter, Brittany, Linda also refined her craft as a weaver and an educator.
 In 1995, Linda Brown started teaching basket weaving out of the Handicraft Club in Providence, where she continued to work for eighteen years.

 Today, Linda specializes in teaching basketry to novices and advanced weavers alike.
 In addition to teaching, Linda is also a master at putting the finishing touches on partially completed baskets.
-She splits her time between Massachusetts and Florida, and when she isn't teaching or weaving, she looks forward to spending time with her granddaughter, Payton, and the rest of her family.
+She splits her time between Massachusetts and Florida, and when she isn't teaching or weaving, she looks forward to spending time with her granddaughter, Payton, and grandsons, Brayden and Brantley, as well as the rest of her family.

-Trisha Brown is more than a weaver, she's also a wife and a mother.
-Her husband also works for the family business, and helps Trisha with her traveling classes and teaching.
-Trisha's daughter is seven years old, and already showing promise as a weaver herself.
-Even with such a busy personal and professional life, Trisha still finds time to involve herself with her community and is active as Co-Chair of Communications and Book Faire in the PTO of Freetown Elementary.
+Trisha Brown is more than a weaver, she's also a wife and a mother of two.
+Her husband, Cole, also works for the family business, and helps Trisha with her traveling classes and teaching.
+Trisha's teenage daughter, Payton, is already showing promise as a weaver herself.
+Even with such a busy personal and professional life, Trisha still finds time to involve herself with her community.

 Sandy Beaulieu, In-House Artist